elastic/kibana/x-pack/legacy/plugins/fleet/dev_docs/api/agents_enroll.md

 }
 ```

-The API will return a response with a `400` status code and an error if you enroll an agent with the same `sharedId` than an already active agent:
+The API will return a response with a `400` status code and an error if you enroll an agent with the same `shared_id` than an already active agent:

 ```js
 {